JRasmusBm/git-workshop/01_basic_git_config.md

 git commit --allow-empty -m 'First commit' # Blows up!
 ```

-If you are not on a fresh `git config` it is possible that the above command
+If we are not on a fresh `git config` it is possible that the above command
-went just fine, if so, still follow the configuration steps to see if you would
+went just fine, if so, it's still recommended to follow the configuration steps to see if we would
 like to make any of the changes suggested.

 We now open up the global git configuration file.
 In my experience it is
-paramount to get comfortable editing your git configuration, since doing so will
+paramount to get comfortable editing the git configuration, since doing so will
-allow us to tailor your git experience to our own workflows, which will make
+allow us to tailor our git experience to our own workflows, which will make
 us much more effective.
-It's also strongly recommended to add your configuration
+It's also strongly recommended to add our configuration
-files themselves to git, so that you can quickly get back up to speed when
+files themselves to git, so that we can quickly get back up to speed when
 switching systems.

-The following command will open your global git settings.
+The following command will open our global git settings.
 On Ubuntu these are
 stored in `"$HOME/.gitconfig"`.

 ```sh